stuartellis/stuartellis-site-hugo/content/articles/java-platform.md

 ## Debugging

-Java Virtual Machines accept connections from debuggers, which may either be on the same system, or connecting from a remote system.
-The OpenJDK includes _jdb_, a command-line debugger, and IDEs for Java include graphical debuggers.
+Java Virtual Machines accept connections from debuggers.
+The debugger may either be on the same system, or connecting from a remote system.
+The OpenJDK tself includes _jdb_, a command-line debugger.
+Each IDE for Java includes a graphical debugger.

 ## Monitoring